After lots of testing, we've got this figured out.

 Remember the olden days when face masks were something you'd put on after lighting a candle and before you slipped into a warm bath?
 Sigh.
-With nearly a full year of face covering under our belts, the term has definitively been usurped to mean "the thing I don't leave the house without."
-And now, even one isn't really enough.
-Double-masking by putting a disposable surgical mask under a reusable cloth one is the CDC's recommendation.
+With well over a year and half of face-covering under our belts and the Delta variant surging, the term has definitively been usurped to mean "the thing I don't leave the house without."

 Over the past months, we've collectively bought and tested dozens, if not hundreds of masks.
 Turns out, there's a lot of room for opinion about something you wear across your face for hours on end.
 We've whittled down our favorites—the ones that don't slip, rub, or squeeze—so that you might find a new addition to your collection as well.

-These are our current favorite face masks.
+These are our current favorite face masks for kids and adults.
 Shop our favorites below!

 It's without shame that I confess I bought a box of these because they're a celeb-favorite.
 Well, I mean, I technically googled "black disposable face mask" because I was tired of the blue ones getting so gross and found they're the top pick of Williamsburg hipsters and the Biebs alike.
 Never one to turn away from a bargain celebrity bandwagon, I one-click ordered them in a flash.
 I've realized I like the disposables best for outside activities because they don't instantly turn into a soppy wet mess.
 (They also make a great first layer when doubling up.)